Cardamine diphylla: Medicinal

 The ground root is mixed with vinegar by the Algonquin people of Quebec and used as a relish.
 They also give an infusion to children to treat fevers, and use an infusion of the plant and sweet flag root to treat heart disease.
 The Cherokee use a poultice of the root for headaches, chew the root for colds and gargle an infusion for sore throats.
 The Lenape use the roots as a stomach medicine, and use an infusion of the roots combined with other plants as a treatment for scrofula and venereal disease.
 The Delaware Nation of Oklahoma use a compound containing the root as a stomach remedy, for scrofula, and for venereal disease.

-The Iroquois take an infusion of the whole plant to strengthen the breasts.
+The Haudenosaunee take an infusion of the whole plant to strengthen the breasts.
 They also chew the raw root for stomach gas, apply a poultice of roots to swellings, take a cold infusion of the plant for fever and for "summer complaint, drink a cold infusion of the roots for "when love is too strong", and use an infusion of the roots when "heart jumps and the head goes wrong."
 They also use a compound for chest pains.
 They also take an infusion of the plant at the beginning of tuberculosis.
 The Malecite use an infusion of the roots as a tonic, and chew green or dried roots for hoarseness.
-The Micmac use the root as a sedative, to clear the throat and for hoarseness, and use the root as a tonic.
+The Mi'kmaq use the root as a sedative, to clear the throat and for hoarseness, and use the root as a tonic.